-Children represent the most vulnerable demographic group in disasters – it is estimated that 30-50% of fatalities are children - while they are also most vulnerable to psychosocial impacts.
+Children represent the most vulnerable demographic group in disasters – across the globe it is estimated that 30-50% of fatalities are children - while they are also most vulnerable to psychosocial impacts.
 Early research indicates that children are a resource for reducing current disaster risks and can also mitigate future risks.

 The role of children’s disaster education in managing risk has been recognised as a major priority in the federal government’s National Strategy for Disaster Resilience.
 Yet, despite a recent surge in child-centred disaster research, the social, psychological, economic and political mechanisms that enable children to both understand and take action to reduce disaster risk remain largely unexplored and the evidence-base for best-practice remains limited.

 This project is conducting a nationwide evaluation of programs and strategies based on a child-centred disaster risk reduction framework.
-It aims to develop cost-effective programs that reduce the risk and increase resilience for children, schools, households and communities.
+It will develop cost-effective programs that reduce the risk and increase resilience for children, schools, households and communities.